 Your digital camera comes with a number of extracted sample subjects in its built-in memory.
-You can use these sample subjects to practice creating Dynamic Photo images by inserting them into your original snapshots.
+You can use these sample subjects to practice creating Dynamic Photo images by inserting them into your original snapshots or movies.

-Step 1: Shoot the snapshot into which you want to insert an extracted sample subject.
+Step 1: Shoot the image into which you want to insert an extracted sample subject.